Skip to main content

 The purpose field provides context to guide the generation of adversarial inputs.
 It is derived automatically, or you can set it.

-The purpose should be short but descriptive, as it will be used as the basis for generated adversarial tests.
+The purpose should be descriptive, as it will be used as the basis for generated adversarial tests and grading.
 For example:

 redteam: